-We here at Goldfinger Personal Injury Law are pleased to announce that we are in the midst of compiling the “Goldfinger Guide to Fair Compensation in a Personal Injury Case“.
+We here at Goldfinger Injury Lawyers are pleased to announce that we are in the midst of compiling the “Goldfinger Guide to Fair Compensation in a Personal Injury Case“.
 Why?

 For starters, my lawyer colleagues who do not practice in the area of personal injury law have been asking me for years to compile such a guide so that they better understand the field of personal injury law.
 On top of that, accident victims, family members of those involved in personal injury cases have been asking my office for years for such a guide.
 Well, it’s in the process of being written, and as soon as it’s published we will let you know.
 If you’d like a free advance copy of the Guide, please contact my law office at 416-730-1777 or firstname.lastname@example.org.
 As you can see from the adjacent picture, the Guide will make for great family reading at a park on a sunny Sunday afternoon!

 There were recently two fatal car accidents on Ontario highways.
 One outside of London Ontario.
 The other outside of Peterborough.
 There was also a fatal car crash involving a bike outside of Edmonton whereby a young woman passed away.

 How do pain and suffering damages work when somebody dies as a result of a car accident?